nextcloud/all-in-one/readme.md

 The easiest way to run it with Portainer on Linux is to use Portainer's stacks feature and use [this docker-compose file](./docker-compose.yml) in order to start AIO correctly.

 ### Notes on Cloudflare (proxy/tunnel)
+- Using Cloudflare Tunnel potentially slows down Nextcloud by a lot since local access via the configured domain is not possible since TLS proxying is in that case offloaded to Cloudflares infrastructure.
+You can fix this by setting up your own reverse proxy that handles TLS proxying locally.
 - It is known that the domain validation may not work correctly behind Cloudflare.
 You can simply skip it in that case by following: https://github.com/nextcloud/all-in-one#how-to-skip-the-domain-validation
 - Make sure to [disable Cloudflares Rocket Loader feature](https://help.nextcloud.com/t/login-page-not-working-solved/149417/8) as otherwise Nextcloud's login prompt will not be shown.
 - Cloudflare only supports uploading files up to 100 MB in the free plan, if you try to upload bigger files you will get an error (413 - Payload Too Large) if no chunking is used (e.g. for public uploads in the web, or if chunks are configured to be bigger than 100 MB in the clients or the web).
 If you need to upload bigger files, you need to disable the proxy option in your DNS settings, or you must use another proxy than Cloudflare tunnels.
 Both options will disable Cloudflare DDoS protection.